JeffreySarnoff/AngleBetweenVectors.jl/README.md

 #### Copyright © 2015-2018 by Jeffrey Sarnoff.
 ####  This work is released under The MIT License.

-When computing the arc separating two cartesian vectors, this is robustly stable.
+When computing the arc separating two cartesian vectors, this is robustly stable where other functions are not.

 -----